 They weighed everything.
 Even baking powder was measured on a scale.
 I was intrigued and terrified all the same time.
 What was this witch craft, and how could I do it, too?

-Turns out, it’s actually not difficult to do!
-It’s surprisingly easy once you make the shift.
+Turns out, it’s actually not difficult to!
+It’s surprisingly easy to learn how to measure ingredients in grams for baking.
 The basics are that instead of spooning into a measuring cup, you spoon into a vessel on the scale.
-You simply add the ingredient being measured until you achieve the desired weight.
+You continue to add the ingredient being measured until you achieve the desired weight.

 Yes.
 It’s that simple

 No need to fear the food scale.
 In this video, I will show you exactly what to do.
 Watch and let me know if you’re ready to make the switch.